plan9better/notes/(200) Notes/Computer Architecture/Software Interrupt.md

 ```asm
 iret
 ```
-to switch back to [[security_rings|user mode]] and return to the place it was before the interrupt was triggered
+to switch back to [[Security Rings|user mode]] and return to the place it was before the interrupt was triggered